dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

 The Azure Virtual Machine that you will be using for this lab will be based on a copy of a pre-existing Virtual Hard Disk (VHD) that we have created for your use.
 The pre-existing VHD has Ubuntu 16.0.4 LTS installed, along with all of the deep learning tools, frameworks, data sets and jupyter notebooks that you will need for the lab.
 In this task, you will create an Azure Storage Account, and blob container that will hold your copy of the VHD.

 1. First, to create your Resource Group, from your system's command prompt or terminal window, issue the following command.
-Make sure to replace the ***&lt;name&gt;*** place holder in the `dlirw<name>-group` name with the naming prefix you chose above.
+Make sure to replace the ***&lt;name&gt;*** place holder in the `<name>group` name with the naming prefix you chose above.

     > **Note**: Recall that we need to create all of our resources in the same "Location" and that because the N-Series NVidia backed GPU Virtual Machines are currently only availalbe in the "**eastus**" region, we want to sepcify that as the location for our storage account.